szhorvat/IGraphM/README.md

     * `IGBetweenness(Estimate)` and `IGEdgeBetweenness(Estimate)` now have the `Normalized` option.
     * `IGBlissCanonicalGraph` will now include include vertex colours into its output when appropriate, encoded as the `"Color"` vertex property.
     * `IGRandomWalk` now supports edge weights and the `EdgeWeights` option.
 Use `EdgeWeights -> None` to ignore weights, and thus restore the previous behaviour.
+    * Clustering coefficient functions support the `"ExcludeIsolates"` option.
+ - Renamed `"MultipleEdges"` option to `MultiEdges` for convenient typing and auto-completion.
  - Renamed `IGMinSeparators` to `IGMinimumSeparators`.
  - Removed graphlet functions due to [long-time unresolved bug in igraph core](https://github.com/igraph/igraph/issues/869).
  - New utility functions: